 You can use Halaxy to process payments from Visa and MasterCard credit cards and debit cards, and American Express credit cards (Diners Club is not accepted).
 Most transaction accounts are in fact debit cards now which means they function like credit cards but use the account holder's own money.
 You can tell whether a transaction card is a debit card by seeing whether it has a silver coloured chip on it, which most transaction accounts in Australia do now have.

-You can use the Halaxy Medicare Rebates Claiming and Payments Authority Form to enable patients to complete their Medicare and payments details, and also provide them with the Suggested Patient Intake and Practice Policies Form to capture their contact details and provide them with information about payments processing and rebates processing as well as other practice policies (such as confidentiality and cancellations).
+You can use the Halaxy Medicare Rebates Claiming and Payments Authority Form to enable patients to complete their Medicare and payments details.
+Payment information can also be captured via the patient intake form feature.
+You can also use these forms to provide patients with information about payments processing and rebates processing, as well as other practice policies (such as confidentiality and cancellations).